MLB (Major League Baseball) Logo

 Major League Baseball (MLB) Logo 1991

 The author of the new logo is designer Jerry Dior.
-For his version, he used pictures of several baseball players to sketch a profile and achieve common features without being tied to a specific person.
+For his version, he used images of several baseball players to sketch a profile and capture common features without being tied to any specific person.
 However, fans see in the player Harmon Clayton Killebrew, who later entered the Hall of Fame.
-The emblem is in the shape of a horizontal rectangle with rounded corners.
+The emblem is a horizontal rectangle with rounded corners.
 It shows the light outline of a baseball player: shoulders, arms, head, and back.
-The athlete froze at the moment, hitting the ball flying toward him.
+The athlete froze, then hit the ball as it flew toward him.
 The player and all sports paraphernalia are painted white; the right side is red, and the left is blue.
-At the bottom is an inscription, “Major League Baseball,” decorated in a grotesque style with capital letters.
+At the bottom is the inscription “Major League Baseball,” rendered in a grotesque style with capital letters.
 The developers finally removed the shield.

 2019 – today